EB-3 Processing Time: Explained Step-by-Step

 Step 1: PERM Labor Certification (About 10 Months Total Processing Time)

-The first step in the EB3 visa process is for the U.S. employer to get an approved PERM labor certification.
+The first step in the eb 3 visa process is for the U.S. employer to get an approved PERM labor certification, which significantly impacts EB3 processing time.
 As I mentioned above, before a U.S. employer may sponsor a foreign worker, they must attempt to hire a qualified U.S. worker.
 It is only after they try and fail to hire a U.S. worker that the U.S. employer can sponsor a foreign worker for a green card.
 Once the U.S. employer successfully goes through the PERM process, they receive a labor certification from the U.S. Department of Labor.
-Getting an approved labor certification is required for the employer to sponsor a foreign worker under the EB3 visa.
-This process usually takes about 10 months, but audits by the Department of Labor can extend this to 12–18 months.
+Obtaining an approved labor certification is one of the core EB3 visa requirements for employer sponsorship.
+This process usually takes about 10 months, but audits by the Department of Labor can extend this to 12–18 months, increasing overall EB3 processing time.

 Step 2: Form I-140 Immigrant Petition (6 to 9 Months Standard Processing Time, 15 Days Premium Processing Available)

 Once the PERM labor certification is approved by the Department of Labor, the next step is for the employer to submit a Form I-140 to USCIS.
 The Form I-140is the immigrant petition, and it is filed by the U.S. employer on behalf of the foreign worker.
-Once the Form I-140 is filed, it usually takes 6–9 months to get a response from USCIS.
+Once the Form I-140 is filed, it usually takes 6–9 months to get a response from USCIS, directly impacting EB3 processing time.
 The U.S. employer can also elect to pay an additional $2,805 for premium processing to receive a response in 15 days.
-If USCIS has any concerns about the petition, they may issue a Request for Evidence (RFE), which can slow down the processing time.
+If USCIS has any concerns about the petition, they may issue a Request for Evidence (RFE), potentially delaying EB3 processing time.

 How much does the EB-3 visa cost?
 The EB-3 visa process includes several costs: the PERM process (employer-paid), Form I-140 filing fee ($715), optional premium processing fee ($2,805), and Form I-485 (Adjustment of Status) fee ($1,540, including biometrics) or consular processing fees (about $325 for Form DS-260).
 Additional legal fees may apply depending on your immigration attorney.